kubesphere/website/content/en/partner/_index.md

     - icon: "images/partner/databend-logo.svg"
       partnerType: "App Provider"
       content: 'Databend is a modern cloud data warehouse focusing on reducing cost and complexity for your massive-scale analytics needs.
-It is an open source alternative to Snowflake.'
+It is an open-source alternative to Snowflake.'

     - icon: "images/partner/logo-flomesh.png"
       partnerType: "Go-to-market"